CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-people-you-test/bulk-upload-patients.md

 This page guides you through the bulk upload process, including how to format your spreadsheet and how to upload it.

+## Uploading your patient CSV

+To upload your patient spreadsheet to SimpleReport, follow these steps:

+1. Make sure the patient data in your spreadsheet matches the formatting requirements below.
+SimpleReport will validate your data when you upload the CSV, and any errors will prevent you from successfully submitting results (you’ll have the chance to fix errors and resubmit).
+2. When you’re ready to upload your spreadsheet, click **Patients** at the top of the page.
+3. Click the **Add patients** button at the top right of the screen.
+From the dropdown menu that appears, select **Import from spreadsheet**.
+4. If you’ve already formatted your data, skip to the second step on this page.
+To add the patients in your spreadsheet to a single facility, select “One facility.”
+To add the patients to all facilities in your organization, select “All facilities.”
+You can’t select a subset of facilities in your organization. <br/><br/>If you want to add certain patients to specific facilities in your organization, create a separate spreadsheet for each facility (for example, if you work for a school district, you can create a file for each school that includes the relevant students and staff).
+5. Drag your CSV file into the upload box, or choose it from your computer browser.
+Once the right file is selected, click **Upload CSV file**.
+6. SimpleReport will check to make sure your data is in the correct format.
+If the data is incorrect, SimpleReport will show an error message, with guidance below about what you need to fix.
+7. (If you get errors) Following the error message guidance, edit your spreadsheet and save it again.
+Try uploading it again (step 5).
+8. Once SimpleReport confirms that your data is properly formatted, it will process and add the patients.
+This can take up to 10 minutes or more.
+The process will continue even if you leave SimpleReport, and we’ll send an email to alert you when it’s done.

+Once you get an email confirming the upload is complete, you can view and report test results for the new patients on SimpleReport.

 ## Preparing your spreadsheet data

 Before you upload your spreadsheet on SimpleReport, make sure your patient data closely follows the guidance below.
 In general, you must: